septentrio-gnss/Septentrio-PyDataLink/Readme.md

 # What is DataLink

-Data Link is a software tool developed by Septentrio and is available as part of the RxTools suite.
-RxTools is a collection of GUI tools designed for monitoring and configuring Septentrio's receivers, logging data and downloading SBF data files, as well as analyzing and converting SBF data files to different formats.
+Data Link is a software tool developed by <a href"https://web.septentrio.com/GH-SSN-home">Septentrio</a> and is available as part of the RxTools suite.
+RxTools is a collection of GUI tools designed for monitoring and configuring <a href"https://web.septentrio.com/GH-SSN-home">Septentrio's</a> GNSS receivers, logging data and downloading SBF data files, as well as analyzing and converting SBF data files to different formats.

+<a href"https://web.septentrio.com/GH-SSN-home">Septentrio</a> is a leading provider of high-precision GNSS solutions known for delivering robust and reliable positioning technology across various industries.

 Data Link, within the RxTools suite, serves as a graphical communication terminal that enables users to establish connections with multiple devices and facilitate data transfer between them.